 Practical wisdom is not musing about how someone else in a hypothetical situation ought to act.
-It's about "What am I do?" -- right here and right now, with this person.
+It's about "What am I to do?" -- right here and right now, with this person.
 A practically wise person doesn't merely speculate about what's proper; she does it.

 -- Schwartz, B & Sharpe, K Practical Wisdom.
 The Right Way to Do the Right Thing.
 (2010) New York: (Penguin) Riverhead. p.7.